Chinese Coins with Flower

 outlined by the inner

-Exactly in the middle of each of
+middle of each of the four sides

-what would be the four corners of
+be the four corners of another

-another "square".
+"square".

 Please note that the inscription